A complete guide to testing mobile applications with in-depth tutorials:

 The above case is only when one user has hit the server.
 We need to make sure that even when 1000 users hit the server, they should get back the response well on time because end-user usability is our prime goal.

-You would mostly see the apps that are supported on latest and last few versions of OS only.
-However, it becomes the duty of the testers to ensure that they don’t miss out any scenarios.
-They are many other points which need to be taken into consideration but I haven’t mentioned those already iterated in the other tutorials.
+You would mostly see the apps that are supported on the latest and last few versions of OS only.
+However, it becomes the duty of the testers to ensure that they don’t miss out on any scenarios.
+They are many other points that need to be taken into consideration but I haven’t mentioned those already iterated in the other tutorials.

 Scenarios like battery consumption, interrupt testing, testing on different networks (3G, Wi-Fi), testing while switching networks, monkey testing of mobile apps, etc are all useful when it comes to mobile testing.

 The attitude of testers matters a lot when it comes to the real testing environment.
-Until and unless you love your job you won’t bother doing things which are mentioned in the tutorial.
+Until and unless you love your job you won’t bother doing things that are mentioned in the tutorial.

 I have been in this field for around 6 years now and I’m very well aware that the tasks get monotonous at times but there are many other things that we can do on our own to make those monotonous tasks somewhat interesting.

-Designing the right test strategy, choosing the right mobile simulators, devices, and mobile testing tools can make sure that we have 100% test coverage and help us include security, usability, performance, functionality, and compatibility based tests into our test suites.
+Designing the right test strategy, and choosing the right mobile simulators, devices, and mobile testing tools can make sure that we have 100% test coverage and help us include security, usability, performance, functionality, and compatibility-based tests into our test suites.